spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

   <br />

   You can optionally define *presets*, which are predefined values to use in the **values.yaml**.
 You define presets in a separate **presets.yaml** file.
 The presets become available when you create the cluster profile.
 Presets facilitate configuring the profile and avoid errors that can happen by manually editing the **values.yaml** file.
-Refer [Pack Presets](pack-constraints.md#pack-presets) for details and examples of how to define presets.
+Refer to [Pack Presets](pack-constraints.md#pack-presets) for details and examples of how to define presets.

-  The example below shows the parameters you can configure in the **values.yaml** for the `hello-universe` manifest when you create the cluster profile.
+  The example below shows the parameters you can configure in the **values.yaml** file for the `hello-universe` manifest during the creation of the cluster profile.

   <br />